jsomdev/portal-test/docs/testing.md

       branches: 0,
       functions: 0,
       lines: 0,
-      statements: 0,
+      statements: 0
-    },
+    }
-  },
+  }
 };
 ```

 ### Test Folder

-Tests will be added to the _\_\_tests\_\__ folder.
+Tests will be added to the \_\_\_tests\_\__ folder.
 Jest will consider every file in this folder to be a test (testMatch option defaults to this).
 Tests can still be grouped under a subdirectory.
-In this project developers are still required to suffix their filename with _.test.ts_.
+In this project developers are still required to suffix their filename with _.test.ts\_.

 ```
 📦__tests__